Thorlabs/Insights_and_Applications/Tracking Solar Telescope/README.md

 For more details on the parts and BOM, there is a detailed README in the [Design Files folder](https://github.com/Thorlabs/Insights_and_Applications/tree/main/Tracking%20Solar%20Telescope/Design%20Files).

+Currently the python scripts only control the motors and do not interface with the CS165MU camera.
+The camera feed can be observed using Thorcam or developing a program to stream the camera feed.
+For CS165MU and simlar Zelux programs, refer to the [Camera Examples repo](https://github.com/Thorlabs/Camera_Examples).

 ## What are each of these files?
 <ul>

-- **pyKinesis.py** - A class that wraps the basic commands of the Kinesis serial communication into a more user friendly interface
+- **pyKinesis.py** - A class that wraps the basic commands of the Kinesis serial communication protocol into a more user friendly interface

 - **solarTrackingGUI.py** - A program that runs a small GUI for altering the telescope offsets and to disable the solar tracking.
 This generates a .json config file for communicating tracking parameters with the tracking script.